What to Expect After an Abnormal Ultrasound | Next Steps with Dr. Celina Nadelman

 Size and Location Descriptions: Reports will often detail an abnormality’s exact size and location.
 For instance, “a 2 cm hypoechoic mass located in the upper pole of the right kidney.”

-Doppler Flow: Some ultrasounds include a Doppler study examining blood flow.
-The presence, absence, or abnormality of blood flow in a particular area can be crucial, especially in assessing tumors or vascular diseases.
+Doppler Flow: Some ultrasounds include Doppler imaging to study blood flow.
+The presence, absence, or abnormal blood flow can be crucial, especially for assessing tumors or vascular conditions.

 Understanding the Implications